ONSdigital/dp-find-insights-poc-api/dataingest/README.md

 # Provision Tiny dev DB locally & create prod DB dump

-These instructions are for the "new" or "skinny" database.

 TODO automate further

 Assumes postgres is running on developer desktop natively or via docker with pg